AleDenshi/comfy.guide/content/server/mumble.md

 ![The interface for setting up the certificate.](1-cert.png)

 > **Important Note:** When starting Mumble for the first time, you will be asked to create a *certificate.* Do not lose this certificate, as this is practically your Mumble "identity".
-If you register a custom user as an admin on your server, you'll need the corresponding certificate to gain the administative privileges.
+If you register a custom user as an admin on your server, you'll need the corresponding certificate to gain the administrative privileges.
 Once again, **don't lose it!**

 ### Registering as an Admin